flutter/website/android-release-build.md

 ---
 layout: page
-title: Preparing an Android app for Release
+title: Preparing an Android App for Release
 sidebar: home_sidebar
 permalink: /android-release/
 ---

-When running an app during development with `flutter run` from the command line, or with the Run and Debug actions in IntelliJ, Flutter builds a *Debug* version of your app.
-To prepare a *Release* version of the app for Android, for example in preparation for [publishing on Google Play][play], take these steps.
+During the typical development cycle, you'll test an app using `flutter run` at the command line, the Run and Debug toolbar buttons in IntelliJ, or both.
+By default, Flutter builds a *debug* version of your app.

+When you're ready to prepare a *release* version for Android, for example to [publish to the Google Play Store][play], follow the steps on this page.

 * TOC Placeholder
 {:toc}

-## Update the App Manifest
+## Reviewing the App Manifest

-When you create a new app, a default [App Manifest][manifest] file is created for your app.
-It and can be found at `<app dir>/android/src/main/AndroidManifest.xml`.
-Prior to releasing, make sure the values are correct.
-Pay special attention to the following values:
+When you create a new app, a default [App Manifest][manifest] file is created at `<app dir>/android/src/main/AndroidManifest.xml`.
+Before releasing, review the contents of this file and verify the values are correct, especially:

-* `application`: Edit the [`application`][applicationtag] tag to contain the final name of the app.
+* `application`: Edit the [`application`][applicationtag] tag to reflect the final name of the app.

 * `manifest`: Specify the [version][versions] code and name in the [`manifest`][manifesttag] tag.

 * `uses-sdk`: Specify the [API versions][apiversionstag] the app is compatible with.

+* `uses-permission`: Remove the `android.permission.INTERNET` [permission][permissiontag] if
-*  `uses-permission`: The standard template contains an `android.permission.INTERNET` [permission][permissiontag], as this is required to enable the Flutter tools to communicate with the running app.
-For your release app, remove this permission if your application code does not need Internet access.
+  your application code does not need Internet access.
+The standard template includes this tag to enable communication between Flutter tools and a running app.

 ## Adding a Launcher icon

-When a new Flutter app is created, a default Launcher icon is added.
+When a new Flutter app is created, it has a default Launcher icon.
 To customize this icon:

-1. Review the [Android Launcher Icons][launchericons] guidance on good icon design for the Launcher.
+1. Review the [Android Launcher Icons][launchericons] guidelines for icon design.

-1. Inside the `<app dir>/android/src/main/res/` directory, place your icon files in folders named using [Configuration Qualifiers][configurationqualifiers].].
+1. In the `<app dir>/android/src/main/res/` directory, place your icon files in folders named using [Configuration Qualifiers][configurationqualifiers].
-The default `mipmap-` folders demonstrate this.
+The default `mipmap-` folders demonstrate the correct naming convention.

 1. In `AndroidManifest.xml`, update the [`application`][applicationtag] tag's
 `android:icon` attribute to reference icons from the previous step (e.g.
 `<application android:icon="@mipmap/ic_launcher" ...`).

-1. To test, `flutter run` the app and inspect the app icon in the Launcher.
+1. To verify the icon has been replaced, run your app using `flutter run` and inspect the app icon in the Launcher.

-## Sign the app
+## Signing the app

-### Create a Key Store
+### Create a keystore
-If you have an existing "Key Store" skip to the next step.
-If not, create one by running the following command in a terminal:
+If you have an existing keystore, skip to the next step.
+If not, create one by running the following at the command line:
 `keytool -genkey -v -keystore ~/key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key`

 *Note*: Keep this file private; do not check it into public source control.

-### Reference the Key Store from the app
+### Reference the keystore from the app

-Create a file named `<app dir>/android/key.properties`.
-It should contain a reference to your Key Store:
+Create a file named `<app dir>/android/key.properties` that contains a reference to your keystore:

 ```
 storePassword=<password from previous step>